 Truman State University — Kirksville, MO

-Fascinated by the plethora of supernatural and fringe science beliefs around him, and concerned about the rise of Islamist politics back in Turkey, Edis first got involved with skeptical inquiry into religious and paranormal claims during his graduate studies.
+Fascinated by the plethora of supernatural and fringe science beliefs around him, and concerned about the rise of Islamist politics in Turkey, Edis first got involved with skeptical inquiry into religious and paranormal claims during his graduate studies.
 He has since written and spoken extensively on such subjects, particularly on the topic of anti-evolutionary thought.
 His writing has characteristically combined scientific rigor with an ability to reach a broad audience.